someoneelse131/powershell-workflow-engine/README.md

 ## Acknowledgments

-Built with PowerShell 5.1+ compatibility in mind to support both Windows PowerShell and PowerShell Core environments.
+Built with PowerShell 5.1+ compatibility in mind.